13358 Manchester Road,

 Of course this process starts with you – after all, it’s your future we’re talking about.
-I want to know you – what do you value, what do you want to do both now and in retirement.
+I want to know you – what you value, what you want to do both now and in retirement.

 Before we talk about what we are going to do, I need to know what you want.
 I also need to know what you’re doing now.
 This is the foundation of the work we’ll do together.